ecg-icas/icas/src/source/reference/put-campaign-linkedads.rst

  * - Content-Type
    - ``application/sellside.campaign-linkedads-v1+json; charset=utf-8``

-Adds a linkedAd to the campaign or overwrites ones with same adIds.
+Adds a linkedAd to the campaign or overrides ones with same adIds.
 If successful, the server responds with `HTTP 200`.

 .. include:: ../examples/put-campaign-linkedads-v1-example.rst

 .. _list_linkedad:

-Adding/overwriting multiple linkedAds:
+Adding/overriding multiple linkedAds:
 --------------------------------------

 .. list-table::